Blend node

 This blend mode is similar to Difference, but it is less intense |

-The opacity input will be considered (and implicitly converted to) greyscale if it is a color texture.
+The opacity input will be considered (and implicitly converted to) grayscale if it is a color texture.